carolinefve/research_extension/README.md

 **Analyse Current Page button is disabled.**

 - This is intentional.
-The button only activates when you are on a webpage that the extension recognizes as a research paper (arxiv.org or ieeexplore.ieee.org).
+The button only activates when you are on a webpage that the extension recognises as a research paper (arxiv.org or ieeexplore.ieee.org).

 - _Solution_: Navigate to a specific paper's page on a supported site.
 If you are on a supported page, try refreshing.